FAReTek1/tw-cli/README.md

 > Run scratch projects in the terminal

+> [!WARNING]
+> These install instructions may not be enough if you are
+> running a linux distro not directly supported by playright, e.g. arch.
+> Make sure you can open chromium with playright with `playwright open`
+> before trying to use tw-cli

 - Uses playwright and turbowarp scaffolding
 - Supports the turbowarp debugger's log, warn, error and breakpoint blocks.
 - Supports exit codes with the `TW-CLI: exit code` variable **for all sprites**.